 Drive back to Kathmandu by bus via Araniko highway.
 Arrive Kathmandu and transfer to Hotel on BB basis.Day 16 : Final departure day

 After breakfast, End of our services with departure transfer to the Kathmandu airport to board flight for your onward destination.

 About Ganjala pass trek price will vary according to group size.
-For the deluxe and luxury trekking tour plan, we add 3-star category hotel deluxe air-conditioned room in Kathmandu (BB PLAN) and with attached bathroom while on trekking on possible places, so let us know.
+For the deluxe and luxury trekking tour plan, we add a 3-star category hotel deluxe air-conditioned room in Kathmandu (BB PLAN) and with the attached bathroom while on trekking on possible places, so let us know.
 AND WE ARE OPEN TO CUSTOMIZE YOUR TOUR AND PACKAGES PRICE AS PER YOUR REQUIREMENTS.
 International tour leaders are highly encouraged to get discount and attractive complimentary.

 Ganjala pass trek cost include:

 We can organize private Ganja la pass trek starting at any date that works for you.
 Please contact us for more information.

 Answer: Yes sure !!
 If you provide us your flights details then you should do request then our representative will come to pick up you on Kathmandu international airport.

 Answer: Yes!
 You need trekking and basic mountaineering course to do this trekking with a lightweight daypack.
 For safe crossing above Ganja la, the trail often blue ice so it would be better to have some equipment with you on trek.Question: What kind of accommodation can I expect on Ganja la pass trekking?